rainefall/rainefall/README.md

-- 👋 Hi, I’m @rainefall
+- 👋 Hi, I’m Riley
-- 👀 I'm an independent video game programmer in C/C++/C# (Ruby too, if you're into that)
+- 👀 I'm an independent video game programmer.
+I use C, C++, C# and Ruby (not Rails, sorry!)
 - 📫 Contact me via [email](mailto:rileyraine01@gmail.com), or you can send me a DM on [Twitter](https://twitter.com/_rrainefall).

 <!---